- Life Settlements Explained -

 Life settlement companies coordinate with brokers and providers to facilitate the life settlement process.

+Maybe you’re a retiree who’s feeling overwhelmed by ongoing healthcare costs or a sudden financial emergency, or perhaps you’d just like some additional funds for retirement living expenses.
 Financial needs change over time, and this includes your life insurance policy.
 You may find that the policy you relied on as a security blanket earlier in life is no longer needed, or maybe it’s become too expensive to maintain in retirement.
-Either way, selling your policy through a life insurance settlement will yield more money than you’d get by lapsing or surrendering it.
+This is more common than you’d think, as studies indicate that up to 80% of life insurance policies are lapsed and never pay out a death benefit.

-The policy is too expensive to maintain
+The policy is too expensive

 You no longer need life insurance